MatthewBurfitt/Singular-simplicial-quiver-homologies/README.md

 # Installation

-Please note that the due to the use of the *Persistent Homology Algorithm Toolkit (phat)* for persistent homology computations with cell complexes, an earlier version of python and of some packages is required.
+Please note that the due to the use of the *Persistent Homology Algorithm Toolkit (phat)* for persistent homology computations with cell complexes, an earlier version of python and of some packages are presently required.

 Required python packages: numpy (version 1.15.2), graphviz (version 0.14.2), phat (version 1.5.0).